 What does it do?

-When an asset (image, CSS file, JS file, etc.) is saved on the CDN cache it's saved with an expiration time, or lifetime.
-After it expires the CDN fetches it again from the origin server (when the asset is requested) and sets a new lifetime based on the caching headers prescribed by your origin server or what's configured under "Lifetime" in the dropdown.
+Assets such as an image, CSS file, or JS file are saved with an expiration time, or lifetime, when they are saved on the CDN's cache.
+After the lifetime expires, the CDN fetches the asset again from the origin server the next time a user requests the asset, and the CDN sets a new lifetime based on the caching headers prescribed by your origin server or what's configured under the "Lifetime" dropdown.

 When and how should I use it?

 Origin controlled:the CDN honors your origin headers that instruct the CDN to cache an asset or not, and for how long.

 Specify CDN TTL:the CDN caches assets for a custom amount of time ranging from 30 seconds to 60 days.

 It's important to set an appropriate lifetime for different assets and use cases.
 Here are some examples: